-Love it or hate it, you can’t invoice accurately, improve profitability or ensure everyone’s pulling in the right direction without time tracking.
+Love it or hate it, you can’t invoice accurately, improve profitability or manage resources effectively without time tracking.
 While businesses have been using time clocks to do the job since the late 1800s, they have aged terribly.
-Our work models have changed, our tools have become increasingly digital and our tolerance for administrative interruption has reached its limit.
-Here's why manual time clocks are no longer up-to-task.
+Our work models have changed, our workplaces have become increasingly disparate and virtual, and our patience for managing menial admin has reached its limit.
+Here's why the best employee time clock currently available isn't a time clock.

 Time clocks record people’s working hours by showing when they arrive and leave work.
 First introduced back in the 1880s, they usually depend on some form of manual input to document employee time – either in the form of a card that gets “punched” with holes or timestamped.
 More modern varieties have used magnetic stripe cards, RFID tags, remote mobile devices and even biometrics to work, but the reliance on manual action remains.